-- You are not permitted to use the Council's address for the purposes of private mail.
-Unless the prior express authorisation has been given by the Council Manager. - Employees must not accept directly or indirectly any other benefit or item of value of less than £25 from any supplier or client or from anyone else with any actual prospective business relationship with the Employer.
+• You are not permitted to use the Council's address for the purposes of private mail.
+Unless the prior express authorisation has been given by the Chief Officer.

+- Employees must not accept directly or indirectly any payment or any other benefit or item of value of more than nominal value of less than £25 from any supplier or client or from anyone else with any actual prospective business relationship with the Employer.
 Friendships may develop between clients and employees.
 However, any relationship between a client and an employee which is likely to jeopardise business relations of the Employer is not acceptable.
 Employees must use their common sense to avoid any actual relationships. - We recognise that, from time to time, close personal relationships may develop between members of staff and between staff and customers.
-In order to ensure that potential conflicts of interest are avoided, members of staff who are in that position are strongly recommended to advise the Council Manager.

-Any such information will be treated in the strictest confidence.
+In order to ensure that potential conflicts of interest are avoided, members of staff who are in that position are strongly recommended to advise the Chief Officer. - Any such information will be treated in the strictest confidence.
 We fully acknowledge the right of employees to privacy in their personal affairs.
-However, experience has shown that the effect of such relationships can cause a blurring of judgement whereby conflicts of interest arise and which can cause us to lose confidence in the person's integrity and reliability.

-- You are not permitted to undertake any private work without authorisation from the Council Manager.
+However, experience has shown that the effect of such relationships can cause a blurring of judgement whereby conflicts of interest arise and which can cause us to lose confidence in the person's integrity and reliability. - You are not permitted to undertake any private work without authorisation from the Chief Officer.
 You will not be allowed to undertake any work which could otherwise have been undertaken by the Council.
-In the event of you being approached to undertake such work you must report the approach to the Council Manager. - Smoking is strictly prohibited on our premises.
+In the event of you being approached to undertake such work you must report the approach to the Chief Officer. - Smoking is strictly prohibited on our premises.
 You may only smoke during official break times only and not on site.
-This policy also applies to the use of E-cigarettes. - You must notify us of any change of name, medical condition, marital status, address, telephone number etc., so that we can maintain accurate information on our records and make contact with you in an emergency, if necessary, outside normal working hours.
+This policy also applies to the use of E-cigarettes. - You must notify us of any change of name, medical condition, marital status, address, telephone number etc., so that we can maintain accurate information on our records and make contact with you in an emergency, if necessary, outside normal working hours. - If you already have any other employment or are considering any additional employment, you must notify us so that we can discuss any implications arising from the current working time legislation. - If you are a key holder for our premises it is your responsibility to ensure that the keys are kept safe and secure at all times.
+They must not be copied or allowed to be used by any unauthorised person.
+If the keys are lost or stolen at any time you must inform a Manager immediately.
+Failure to comply with these requirements may result in disciplinary action being taken. - You are not permitted to buy or sell goods on your own behalf whilst on our premises. - You are advised not to bring items of high value to work and/or large amounts of cash.